rsa17826/vex-plus-plus/readme.md

         - **deathHitboxColor**: the color of the hitbox of the deadly areas
         - **showDeathHitboxes**: if true the deadly area hitboxes will be visible when hitboxes are shown

+  - ### autocomplete

+    - **searchBarHorizontalAutocomplete**: makes the autocomplete options appear horizontal instead of vertical
+    - **autocompleteSearchBarHookLeftAndRight**: hook the left and right arrow keys to move left and right in the autocomplete list instead of the search bar
+    - **showAutocompleteOptions**: when to show the autocomplete options

   - ### misc

+    - **showMenuOnHomePage**: shows the menu on the home page
     - **openExportsDirectoryOnExport**: if true, after exporting a level, it will open the exports directory.
     - **tabMenuScale**: the scale of the in level tab menu